jcblw/node-mongs/README.md

 ### Api

-Both the command line and javascript take these inputs
+Both the command line and javascript api takes these inputs.

     -d, --db          - required the database name
     -c, --collection  - required the collection in the database